cryspen/libcrux/proofs/fstar/README.md

 files and those folder in a coherent state.

-In other words, this means that the last commit of each PR should be about regeneration of diff files, using the command `./patches.sh create`.
+In other words, this means that the last commit of each PR should be about regeneration of diff files (using the command `./patches.sh create`) and regeneration of the `extraction` folder.